muldjord/skyscraper/README.md

 * Added '--nohints' to disable hints.
 Can also be set in config.ini
 * Add 'autocrop' to screenshots, just like I already do with wheels.
 Thank you to 'chipsnblip' for pointing this out

+#### Version 2.5.5 (In progress, unreleased)
+* Changed '--updatedb' to '--refresh' as the name confused users. '--updatedb' still works, but is considered deprecated

 #### Version 2.5.4 (10th August 2018)
 * Added 'extensions=' to platform sections of config.ini to allow overwriting the default extensions for any platform
 * Added '--maxfails [int]' command line option and 'maxFails=[int]' config.ini option to allow user to set a higher allowed initial 'Not found' before quitting